bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/Sprint_Challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  Employee to Territory is a One to Many relationship.
+EmployeeTerritories, Territories and Region are filtered down from the Employees table.
+The primary key of Employees (EmployeeID) can be connected to Territories through the intermediary table EmployeeTerritories, which contains both primary keys of Employees and Territory.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  MongoDB is ideal for large amounts of schema-less, flexible data where it's hard to implement in a RDMBS; when cost is a consideration since MongoDB is free/cheap; when fast speed is critical.

+  On the flip side, if ACID compliance is critical or you need table joins then MongoDB is not appropriate since it can't be guaranteed in Mongo's non-relational format.

 - What is "NewSQL", and what is it trying to achieve?

+NewSQL is a RDBMS that tries to provide the scalability of NoSQL systems for transaction processing while also guaranteeing the ACID compliance of a traditional database system.
+Attempts to update relational database models SQL query language to address SQL's traditional inflexibility or lack of focus that has driven NoSQL adoption.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this